Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 What hybrid models do well

 Revenue floor predictability.
-The subscription component gives finance a number they can plan around, which simplifies headcount and infrastructure decisions.
-Pure usage-based companies have to forecast more carefully.
+The subscription component gives finance a number to plan around, which simplifies headcount and infrastructure decisions.
+Pure usage-based companies must forecast from cohort consumption models; hybrid companies can split the forecast into a reliable base and a variable component.

 Reduced hard churn during downturns.
-A customer facing budget pressure can reduce consumption below the threshold (essentially reverting to the base fee) rather than canceling entirely.
-This soft churn is recoverable; hard churn usually is not.
+A customer facing budget pressure can reduce consumption below the threshold — reverting to the base fee — rather than canceling entirely.
+This soft churn is recoverable.
+Hard churn usually is not.

 Lower acquisition friction than pure subscription.
-The base fee is typically lower than a comparable all-in subscription tier, making the initial commitment easier to justify.
+The base fee is typically lower than a comparable all-in subscription tier, making the initial commitment easier for buyers to justify.

 What hybrid models require